solstag/scaleupbrazil/captricity/README.md

 ~/.scaleupbrazil/captricity-token

-The scripts will look for the data under the directory:
+The scripts will look for the scanned survey forms under the directory:

-~/.scaleupbrazil/pngs
+~/.scaleupbrazil/scanned-forms

 Do not include scanned forms in the repository as it wouldn't be appropriate to release them to the public.